 - Guidelines for providing and communicating adequate information and ensuring comprehension

-At the discretion of COUHES, the requirement for written informed consent may be waived.
+At the discretion of COUHES, the requirement for a signed informed consent may be waived.
 Situations where this may occur include the following:

-- the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context; or
+- That the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context; or

 Additionally, COUHES may waive the requirement to obtain informed consent, or may waive some of the elements of informed consent.
 Situations where such a waiver may be granted include the following: